ohadravid/ohadravid.github.io/content/posts/2025-09-hello-bazel.md

 ## The Problem

 So let’s say you’ve got an app.
 A nice little app.

-Let’s say: Uber, but for dog walkers.
+How about: DogeWalker - Uber, but for dog walkers.

 <img src="/2025-09-hello-bazel/hello_bazel_02.svg" class="slide" loading="lazy" style="aspect-ratio: 16 / 9;"/>